axatbhardwaj/Veridian/Docs/veridian_technical_spec.md

 ### Security & Validation
 - Compute and persist `keccak256` of exact uploaded bytes; re-check before mint to ensure integrity.
 - Enforce non-transferability at contract level (SBT semantics).
-- Verify payment payloads on the Resource Server; never trust client claims.
+- Verify payment payloads on the Veridian Service; never trust client claims.
 - Validate filenames, size limits (e.g., 256 KB) and content type.
 - Do not store private keys in repo; load from env; use minimal signer.